flamelab-iisc/flamelab-iisc.github.io/content/home/welcome.md

 Prospective candidates will be working on the following projects:
 - Discontinuous Galerkin method-based flow solvers
-- Modeling and forecasting of extreme events using ML techniques
+- Modeling and forecasting of extreme events using ML
-- Multi-scale modeling of reacting flows (atomistic to continuum)
+- Multi-scale modeling of reacting flows
 - ML-based reduced-order models for aerospace applications
 - HPC-centric algorithms for flow solvers